 Its cloud-based machine translation management platform offers AI-powered content and workflow management, performance and progress dashboards, and automated content ingestion.
 Customers can either use one of Smartling’s human translators, with whom they can communicate with directly and share style guides and glossaries, or its neural machine translation engine.

 Unbabel’s so-called “LangOps” platform combines both human and machine translation to help businesses provide multilingual customer experience services and expand into new markets.
-This includes real-time chat translations between customer services agents and customers, press releases, email marketing campaigns, and e-books and white papers.
+This includes real-time chat translations between customer service agents and customers, press releases, email marketing campaigns, and e-books and white papers.

-Unbable is able to integrate directly into a company’s CRM and lawyer into the digital channels they already use, including email, chat and social media.
+Unbabel is able to integrate directly into a company’s CRM and lawyer into the digital channels they already use, including email, chat and social media.
 The company claims it can help businesses roll out their content up to 65 percent faster and cut costs by more than half compared to just using human translators.

 Frequently Asked Questions